Canada’s First National Unmanned Ground Vehicle (UGV) Student Competition

-(OTTAWA): A team from the Carleton University, the Carleton Autonomous Rovers, has won the first-ever Unmanned Ground Vehicle Competition – #UGV19 – organized by Unmanned Systems Canada/Systèmes Télécommandés Canada (USC-STC).
-They received not only accolades, but a cash prize of $2,000.
+(OTTAWA): A team from Carleton University, the Carleton Autonomous Rovers, has won the first-ever Unmanned Ground Vehicle Competition – #UGV19 – organized by Unmanned Systems Canada/Systèmes Télécommandés Canada (USC-STC).
+They received not only accolades, interest from industry and government attendees, but a cash prize of $2,000.

-The event took place May 25-26, at the new Ottawa L5 Facility, North America’s first integrated test environment for Connected and Autonomous Vehicles (CAV).
+The event took place May 25-26, 2019 at the new Ottawa L5 Facility, North America’s first integrated test environment for Connected and Autonomous Vehicles (CAV).
 Two teams were involved, with the second-place team a joint effort between students from the University of Ottawa and Carleton.
-It took home $1,000.
+The second team took home $1,000.

 A scale-model snowplow, created by the Carleton Autonomous Rovers Team, pushes “snow” during the #UGV19, USC-STC’s first-ever Unmanned Ground Vehicle competition.
 Photo by Martin Smith.

-“Autonomous passenger vehicles get a lot of publicity, but there’s an exponential growth in autonomous non-passenger vehicles such as snowplows,” says Barrie Kirk, a director with USC-STC and a key organizer of the event.
+“Autonomous passenger vehicles get a lot of publicity, but there’s an exponential growth in autonomous non-passenger vehicles used for industry and public sector applications, such as snowplows,” says Barrie Kirk, a director with USC-STC and key organizer of the event.
 “These students, from both teams, are well-positioned for employment in this dynamic field.”

 A joint University of Ottawa/Carleton Team works on “Hot Wheels” – which placed second.
 (Photo by Martin Smith.)

-Although USC-STC has now organized 11 competitions involving Unmanned Aerial Systems, this is the first involving Unmanned Ground Vehicles.
-The contest had generous sponsorship support from Transport Canada, which contributed $50,000 through its Program to Advance Connectivity and Automation in the Transportation System (ACATS).
+Although USC-STC has now organized 11 competitions involving Unmanned Aerial Systems (UAS), this is the first involving Unmanned Ground Vehicles (UGV).
+The contest had generous sponsorship support from:

 “Transport Canada was pleased to be involved with this inaugural Unmanned Ground Vehicle Competition and witness the teamwork and ingenuity of the competitors,” says Jim Lothrop, Director General of the Transport Canada Innovation Centre.
 “Autonomous vehicles will offer many potential benefits in Canada’s connected transportation system of the future – including improved safety.”